DaveKaretnyk/parsing-utils2/check-python33-manual/readme.txt

 Grammar checker for Python modules
 **********************************
-Check the grammar of the specified Python modules (files).
+Java program that checks the grammar of the specified Python modules (files).

 Purpose
 -------